mengdage/my-workshop-notes/test-react-application/jest-react-unit-snapshot-test.md

 - Act
 - Assert

-Maybe there will be a `Restore` step.
+Maybe there will be a `Restore` step at the end.

 ## Repeatable

+Every test should either pass all the time, or fail all the time.
+Mock up external dependencies to avoid intermittently-failing tests.

 ## Self-verifying

+Tests should verify their results automatically.
+Avoid involving human.

 ## Timely